To browse the full list of courses available by academic department, visit Courses of Instruction.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

-The Middle Eastern Studies minor offers students an interdisciplinary and historically grounded understanding of the societies, polities, economies, and cultures of the Middle East and North Africa.
-It can be fruitfully combined with a wide range of disciplinary majors to prepare students for work or graduate study, with the ability to think critically and constructively about the region’s internal dynamics and relationship(s) to other regional and global communities.
-Courses counted toward the minor must be completed with a grade of C- or higher.
+The Middle East Studies minor offers students an interdisciplinary and historically grounded understanding of the societies, polities, economies, and cultures of the Middle East and North Africa.
+It can be fruitfully combined with a wide range of disciplinary majors to provide students with the ability to think critically and constructively about the region’s internal dynamics and relationship(s) to other regional and global communities.

 REQUIREMENTS FOR THE MINOR